-Group therapy is a highly effective type of therapy where clients increase self-awareness of their relational patterns, develop ties to a set of peers supportive of their growth and changes, and learn from watching and responding to other group members’ therapeutic work.
-Group therapy can be one of the most potent and transformative experiences that psychotherapy can provide.
+Group therapy is a highly effective type of therapy where clients increase self-awareness of their relational patterns, develop ties to a set of peers supportive of their growth and change, and learn from watching and responding to other group members’ therapeutic work.